Archdiocese of Kalocsa–Kecskemét

-The Archdiocese of Kalocsa–Kecskemét (Kalocsa–Kecskeméti Főegyházmegye, Archidioecesis Colocensis–Kecskemetensis) is a Latin Church archdiocese of the Catholic Church in Hungary.
+The Metropolitan Archdiocese of Kalocsa–Kecskemét (Kalocsa–Kecskeméti Fővárosi Főegyházmegye, Archidioecesis Metropolitae Colocensis–Kecskemetensis) is a Latin Church archdiocese of the Catholic Church in Hungary.
 The diocese is the metropolitan of the Diocese of Pécs and the Diocese of Szeged–Csanád.
 Its patron saint is Saint Paul.
-The current archbishop is Balázs Bábel, who was appointed in 1999.
+The current metropolitan archbishop is Mons.
+Ferenc Palánki, who was appointed in 2026.